afturkel/todom-app/README.md

 # Todom

-Simple and Minimal To-Do App with Flutter
+Simple and Minimal To-Do App with Flutter.
+You can switch between Clear and Dark Mode while using.
+SQLite used for Back-end.

 ## Getting Started